-When I first came to Japan I was struck by the country’s approach to quality and goods that last.
+When I first visited Japan I was struck by the country’s approach to quality and goods that last.
 Unlike Australia, few things were disposable.
 Even on something as commonplace as a bus from the airport one can witness a bus that isn’t new yet has been well cared for to last.
-People cared for products with a view to making them last and items aren’t just replaced for the sake of the new.
+People care for products with a view to making them last and items aren’t just replaced for the sake of the new.

 Much of this is imbued in Japan’s strong culture of recycling.
 In a country of limited space and resources recycling is paramount.
 This isn’t just in the traditional sense of paper, glass and plastics.
 There is a strong culture of re-make in japan where products are brought to life in different ways and it was from here that ReEminent was born.